tail-call/kbb/README.md

 ## Bugs

- - [ ] Player always respawns in the same spot
  - [ ] Game crashes when saving game if a squad is not empty

 ## Quality of life